Creating a sample dataset#

 Figure 2: Add dataset samples.#

-Whatever your choice, you will end to a modal that let the user select a sample dataset (Fig. 3).
+Whatever your choice, you will end up with a modal that lets the user select a sample dataset (Fig. 3).
 If you need to provide your users with a new sample dataset, you must develop a sample dataset component in an existing plugin (or a new one).

 This tutorial highlights the different actions needed to develop this component.